alicevision/LensDistortionFromLines/README.txt

 * 'angle_point_orientation_max_difference': maximum difference (in degrees) of the point orientation angle and the line angle
 * 'type_of_lens_distortion_model'         : type of the lens distortion model for the correction of the distortion (pol or div)
 * 'center_optimization'                   : optimization of the center of the lens distortion model (True or False)
+* 'max_lines'                            : int value for the maximal number of lines estimated per image (greater to 0)

 # SOURCE CODE ORGANIZATION